kusumi/fileobj/doc/README.list_of_options.md

                                 for <color> are "black", "blue", "cyan", "green", "magenta", "red", "white" and "yellow".
 If neither this option nor --bg option is specified, the program assumes "black" is specified.
+This option is not supported on VT1xx and VT2xx terminals.
           --bg=<color>          Set background color of the terminal.
 Available colors for <color> are "black", "blue", "cyan", "green", "magenta", "red", "white" and "yellow".
 If neither this option nor --fg option is specified, the program assumes "white" is specified.
+This option is not supported on VT1xx and VT2xx terminals.
           --verbose_window      Use verbose status window format instead of the default one.
           --backup              Create backup files for regular files.
 The program